error

 Food waste

-Reducing the amount of food we waste across our offices has always been a priority, with our chefs coming up with innovative recipes to use edible food that may have otherwise been thrown away.
-They use carrot peelings to make carrot cake and coffee grounds to make brownies which are then sold in our staff restaurant.
+Reducing the amount of food waste across our offices has always been a priority, with our chefs coming up with innovative recipes to use edible food that may have otherwise been thrown away.
+For example, they use surplus vegetables in cakes, used coffee grounds in brownies and serve ‘zero waste’ dishes in our staff restaurants using ingredients which were due to expire.

 Since August 2021, we’ve been working with Olio, a charity that helps redistribute meals.
-In that time, over 7,000 meals have been supplied to local families.
+In that time, over 12,000 meals have been supplied to local families, with over 5000kg of edible food donated.
 It has proven so successful that we are actively working with our caterer and Olio to identify other opportunities across our various office locations.
 We also have segregated food waste collections at our Canary Wharf, Watford, Leeds, Manchester and Edinburgh offices.

 1) Food Waste Facts and Statistics - The Eco Expertsopens in a new tab